DataDog/documentation/content/en/real_user_monitoring/ios/web_view_tracking.md

 ### Declare `DatadogWebViewTracking` as a dependency

-To enable Crash Reporting, make sure to also enable [RUM][3] and/or [Logs][5].
+To enable Crash Reporting, make sure to also enable [RUM][3] and, or [Logs][5].
 Then, add the package according to your dependency manager and update your initialize snippet.

 {{< tabs >}}
 {{% tab "CocoaPods" %}}